SonahSofern/Xenoblade-Series-Randomizer/README.md

 # General Description
 This program randomizes the BDAT files in The Xenoblade Chronicles Games.
-Only Xenoblade 1 DE and Xenoblade 2 have been published for now.
+Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3 have been published as of now.

 # Contact Us
 Discord: https://discord.gg/h93yqZHG8z